adlnet/xAPIWrapper/README.md

 Check out the [Reference Documentation Here](http://adlnet.github.io/xAPIWrapper/)

-### xapiwrapper.js
+### xapiwrapper.min.js

 Javascript Experience API wrapper.
 This javascript file can be included to web based xAPI clients to simplify the process of connecting and communicating to an LRS.
 It is enclosed in an ADL object like the
-[ADL xAPI Verbs project](https://github.com/adlnet/xAPIVerbs), allowing a single object to contain both the ADL verbs and the ADL xapiwrapper.
+[ADL xAPI Verbs project](https://github.com/adlnet/xAPIVerbs), allowing a single object to contain the ADL verbs, the ADL xAPI Wrapper, an xAPI statements API and an LRS launch mechanism.

 This wrapper has two version identifiers within the code.
 One, `xapiVersion` is the version of the Experience API Specification for which it was built,